muradek/mtm_hw1/README.md

 # mtm_hw1
-The first part implements Map ADT the second part implements Chess System using the Map ADT
+The first part implements Map ADT.
+The second part implements Chess System using the Map ADT.